Join the Largest Ostomy Community

-Hartmann's Pouch Complications...?
+Concerns about Hartmann's Pouch Complications?

 Wondering if anybody can help me here?

-Other issues are, for people who have had this procedure, what exactly happens with the blind pouch that's left in there?
+Other issue is, for people who have had this procedure, what exactly happens with the blind pouch that's left in there?
 In what way does it differ from what happens in a loop colostomy?
 I've heard things about it rupturing, or atrophying, or developing occult precancerous polyps which develop into cancer without being noticed since that bit of bowel hasn't got much of a job to do anymore aside from passing a bit of mucus.
-I really don't want to affect the condition of my rectum in any way because I have had enough problems with it, and even though I doubt I'll ever bother with it, I may be eligible for reversal.
+I really don't want to affect the condition of my rectum in any way because I have had enough problems with it and even though I doubt I'll ever bother with it, I may be eligible for reversal.
 I would prefer that area to stay as it is and have my ostomy moved from the transverse colon to a position where it can be better regulated and where it will not be so active and bags will last longer and interfere less with my clothes (no more huge balloons under my shirt covering half of my abdomen or dissolving wafers hopefully).

-Fortunately (I think?), I am 20, generally pretty healthy, and my ostomy is for benign disease, though I have always been mildly to severely anemic.
+Fortunately (I think?)
+I am 20, generally pretty healthy, and my ostomy is for benign disease, though I have always been mildly to severely anemic.

 Also, I joined this site 5 or 6 months ago and have not been very social...I have posted a couple of questions and not a lot of answers or other content...I hope this is not interpreted as me being a leech who demands and does not contribute...I don't really know much about what a lot of people ask as I haven't been through as much as many of you, my issues were mostly just written off as me being a hypochondriac and no diagnosis or treatment offered for many years.
-I have also been busy and dead tired as I had a baby girl a couple of months back and am staying with my parents temporarily to get some health and financial issues squared away so I can take my daughter home, and we can be with her daddy.
+I have also been busy and dead tired as I had a baby girl a couple of months back and am staying with my parents temporarily to get some health and financial issues squared away so I can take my daughter home and we can be with her daddy.
 Not excuses, just reasons.
 I hope no one takes offense.

 Hello Elli Bean,